The Five Life Precepts - Principles to Live by

 Do Not Anger

 The first principle deals with the power of aggression, the vital life force that has its home in the root chakra.
 Mikao Usui would say “Don’t get angy!”
 When properly understood this message can open up a vast source of power.
 Anger is the way in which aggressive energy expresses itself when it is short-circuited, meaning that it is independent of constructive action.
 When we feel anger, we should try to understand this feeling and clarify the reason for which the higher self has sent this powerful energy to the body and mind at this exact moment in our life.
 Then we should determine how this power can be meaningfully translated into actions.
 Anger or annoyance usually stops as soon as the hidden intention of the energy that triggered it, is turned into a meaningful action.
-Then the underlying need experiences fulfillment.
+Then the underlying need experiences fulfilment.

 A helpful aid in this process is the Reiki Gassho meditation, which was rediscovered in Mikao Usui’s writings and has a special connection with the practical application of the Precepts.
 Every moment spent in a meditative state is naturally time well spent.
 However, the deeper-reaching effects and spiritual experiences can only likely be expected after practicing daily for at least 30 minutes on a regular basis.